n1o/study_notes/study_notes/notes/gibs_sampling.md

 Can be viewed as [MCMC](markov_chain_monte_carlo_inference.md) analog of [coordinate descent](coordinate_descent.md).
 It is also known as **Guauber dynamics** or **heat bath** method or **aternating conditional sampler**.

 ## Basic idea
-The basic idea behind Gibbs sampling is that we sample each variable in turn, conditioned on the values of all the other variables in the distribution.
+We sample each variable in turn, conditioned on the values of all the other variables in the distribution.
 That is given a joint sample $x^s$ of all the variables, we generate a new sample $x^{s+1}$ by sampling each component in turn, based on the most recent values of the other variables:

 An example for a joint distribution $p(x_1, x_2, x_3)$ we sample: